-A JWT HMAC signing/verification key is hardcoded as a literal in a call
+A JWT HMAC signing/verification key is hardcoded as a literal.

 Why this matters

-A JWT HMAC signing/verification key is hardcoded as a literal in a call to jsonwebtoken's EncodingKey::from_secret / DecodingKey::from_secret.
+It is passed directly to jsonwebtoken's EncodingKey::from_secret / DecodingKey::from_secret.
 Anyone who can read the source or git history can forge or tamper with tokens, which is a complete authentication bypass.

 Load the secret at runtime from the environment or a secret manager instead, e.g. let key = std::env::var("JWT_SECRET")?; followed by EncodingKey::from_secret(key.as_bytes()).
 Never commit signing keys to source control.